Knowing Possession of Child Pornography: The Danger of File Sharing Programs

 Possession and distribution of child pornography are the two main offenses encountered in the federal system.
 Possession of child pornography is defined under 18 U.S.C. §2252.
 To obtain a conviction under this section, the government must prove the defendant: 1) knowingly possessed an image, 2) the image depicted a minor (person under the age of 18), and 3) the minor was engaging in sexually explicit conduct.
 A defendant who is found guilty of simple possession faces a sentence of 0-10 years in federal custody.
 Distribution of child pornography is defined under 18 U.S.C. §2252A.
 To obtain a conviction under this section, the government must prove the defendant: 1) knowingly mailed, shipped or transferred an image, 2) the image contained a minor engaging in sexually explicit conduct, and 3) the defendant used a means of interstate commerce in conducting the transfer.
 A defendant who is found guilty of distribution of child pornography faces a sentence of 5-20 years.

 In a previous post, we discussed current case law surrounding knowing distribution under 18 U.S.C. §2252A.
 In this post, we will analyze the details of how the government proves knowing possession under the simple possession statute and common defenses to negate the knowledge element.
+You can go to the child pornography page to read additional articles written by our child pornography attorneys.

 There are three main areas of concern when analyzing whether a defendant knowingly possessed child pornography under 18 U.S.C. §2252: 1) whether the defendant had knowledge child pornography was being downloaded to his computer, 2) whether the defendant can be liable for child pornography on another’s computer in the home, and 3) whether the defendant falls under the “prompt deletion” defense under 18 U.S.C. §2252(c).